preliminary examination Heading link

 The preliminary exam committee ideally will become the final dissertation defense committee, so students and their advisors should think ahead about an appropriate committee to judge the eventual dissertation.

-If students need to make changes to their committee, those changes must be requested before the oral examination takes place.
+If students need to make changes to their committee after submitting the committee recommendation form, those changes must be requested before the oral examination takes place.
 Students must use the Request for Change in Thesis Title/Committee Member(s) Form.

 Preliminary Examination Timeline